Made in Sweden (album): Release

 Made in Sweden was promoted with the release of the single "Do You Always (Have to Be Alone)?".
 It features vocals by singer Nana Hedin and became a top 20 hit in Sweden, peaking at number 13.
 Another single, "Russian Lullaby", peaked at number 45 in Sweden and number 35 in France.
+The album was nominated in the category for Best Swedish Dance Album 1994 at the 1995 Swedish Dance Music Awards.

 Critical reception

 Pan-European magazine Music & Media wrote, "The country of origin firmly stamped on it means a strong recommendation for top flight Euro product.
-"Set the World On Fire" was a summer hit in Sweden; "This Is the Way" is the current number 1.
+'Set the World On Fire' was a summer hit in Sweden; 'This Is the Way' is the current number 1.
 Long-haired E-Type is surrounded by the proverbial female backup singer(s), but isn't pretending to be a black rapper.
 With that weird half singing/half speaking voice, he's rather like the Troggs' Reg Presley branching out to dance.
 The producer's name is a guarantee for Pop sense.
-Almost blindfolded one can select three more singles: the ragga track "So Dem Come", the shamelessly Euro number "Fight Them Back" and the Oriental-flavoured reggae "When Religion Comes To Town"."
+Almost blindfolded one can select three more singles: the ragga track 'So Dem Come', the shamelessly Euro number 'Fight Them Back' and the Oriental-flavoured reggae 'When Religion Comes To Town'."